 Cash Flow Coverage Ratio

-Cash flow coverage ratios help banks to decide whether current debt payment would be smooth or not.
-Similarly, creditors take a decision whether to extend credit and up to what extent.
+Cash flow coverage ratios help banks to decide whether current debt payments would be smooth or not.
+Similarly, creditors make a decision whether to extend credit and up to what extent.
 It also helps management whether they need to make any efforts to supplement the cash flow to discharge the current liabilities and debts.
-At the same time, it indicates to the management what could be residual cash flow available to them for re-deployment for growth or for payment of dividends, etc. Investors try to evaluate whether they will receive dividends on their investment or not considering the excess of cash flow over the likely debt payments.
+At the same time, it indicates to the management what could be residual cash flow available to them for re-deployment for growth or for payment of dividends, etc. Investors try to evaluate whether they will receive dividends on their investment or not, considering the excess of cash flow over the likely debt payments.

 Formula for Calculating Cash Flow Coverage Ratio

 The formula for calculating the cash flow coverage ratio is: